Interested in getting involved?

 - help with campaigns – support petitions, distribute materials, post notices.
 You can download posters and other materials here.

-- network with other activists, make your voice heard (we are currently encouraging members to attend workshops on the new PS strategy), join working groups (we are currently looking for members to join one on the staff survey), and contribute analysis & opinions to the EUCU website blog.
+- network with other activists, make your voice heard, join working groups (we are currently looking for members to join one on the staff survey), and contribute analysis & opinions to the EUCU website blog.

 Get involved in the Branch organisation